Dream River: Critical reception

 Dream River received widespread critical acclaim upon its release.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has received an average score of 84, based on 33 reviews, indicating "universal acclaim".
 Pitchfork gave the album a "Best New Music" designation, with staff writer Lindsay Zoladz stating: "At its core, this is a record about accepting and even embracing the smallness of human life, and how difficult that can be, given our damnably innate sense of adventure, ambition, and restlessness. [...]
 For once he’s not wishing he were an eagle or a tempest or a sunset.
 He is just Bill Callahan, flying his small plane with a co-pilot by his side, and for the moment at least, that is enough."
 The A.V.
 Clubs Jason Heller wrote: "As a portrayal of Bill Callahan by Bill Callahan, Dream River doesn't chew an inch of scenery; instead it dwells in knowing glances and haunted whispers."
 In a mostly positive review, AllMusic's Thom Jurek wrote: "With Dream River, fans already know what to expect from the man lyrically, and it can't be argued with qualitatively.
 When you place those lyrics in the context of something so subtly adventurous musically, the result is both engaging and seductive."
-Mojo magazine called Dream River Callahan's "most beguiling album yet" in a five-star review and later rated it the best album of the year for 2013.
+Mojo called Dream River Callahan's "most beguiling album yet" in a five-star review and later rated it the best album of the year for 2013.